 - Family Watchdog is a service that's absolutely FREE.
 It can provide you with the locations of registered sex offenders in your vicinity.
 The site offers this information and more once you register with them.

-- The national Predator Database has the complete collection of data about the registered sex offenders in the country.
+- The national Predator Database has information about all registered sex offenders in the country.
 The site is updated regularly.
-The database is an ideal resource for human resources departments, schools, and law enforcement.
+The database is ideal for human resources departments, schools, and law enforcement.
 Just enter any possible combination of address, age, state, name, offense, alias, height, etc., and you will find out what you need.
-You can also effectively narrow down your search and look at less than a hundred photos accessible to you.
-You can make a radial search across boundaries of every state, use partial location data (zip, state, county, city), check through offenses or aliases,
+You can also narrow your search and look at less than a hundred photos accessible to you.
+You can make a radial search across boundaries of every state, use partial location data (zip, state, county, city) and check through offenses or aliases,

 - Child Rescue Network, Inc. is an organization dedicated to preserving the safety of children.
 They also provide information to parents in recognizing and reacting to possible dangers.
 The organization also provides presentations that boost awareness on victimized and missing children.
 They motivate people to become involved in eliciting change.
 Most important of all is that Child Rescue helps families in searching for their children.